Gayathiri94/CROP-PRODUCTION-ANALYSIS-IN-INDIA/README.md

 SEASONAL ANALYSIS:
 1. Crop Count
 a.
 Whole year = 105 crops

 b.
 Kharif = 82

 c.
 Rabi = 68

 d.
 Summer = 31

 e.
 Winter = 28

 f.
 Autumn = 25

-2. Area Allocated –
+3. Area Allocated Season wise in the order of -
-a.
 Karif , Rabi , Whole year, winter, summer, autumn – thus autumn has the least area allocated while Kharif has the largest area allocated

-3. Crops –
+5. Crops –
 a.
 Autumn = Rice is the largest producing crop from Bihar

 b.
 Kharif = Sugarcane is the largest producing crop from UP

 c.
 Rabi = Wheat is the largest producing crop from UP

 d.
 Summer & Winter  = Rice is the largest producing crop from West Bengal

 e.
 Whole year = Coconut is the largest producing crop from Kerala